Icinga/icinga2/doc/21-development.md

 #### Version detection

-CMake determines the Icinga 2 version number using `git describe` if the source directory is contained in a Git repository.
-Otherwise the version number is extracted from the `ICINGA2_VERSION` file.
-This behavior can be overridden by creating a file called `icinga-version.h.force` in the source directory.
-Alternatively the `-DICINGA2_GIT_VERSION_INFO=OFF` option for CMake can be used to disable the usage of `git describe`.
+CMake determines the Icinga 2 version number using `git describe` if the source directory is contained in a Git repository or if the source directory has been extracted from an archive built with `git-archive`.
+Otherwise the version number is specified in the `ICINGA2_VERSION` variable in the main `CMakeLists.txt` file.
+The `-DICINGA2_GIT_VERSION_INFO=OFF` option for CMake can be used to disable the usage of `git describe`.

 ### Building RPMs <a id="development-package-builds-rpms"></a>